 - 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Ski-Doo Distributor/ Dealer level.
 We recommend discussing the issue with the authorized Ski-Doo Distributor/Dealer's service manager or owner. - 2.
-If further assistance is required, the Ski-Doo Distributor/Dealer service department should be contacted in order to resolve the matter. - 3.
-If the matter still remains unresolved then contact BRP at the address listed below:
+If further assistance is required, the Ski-Doo Distributor/Dealer service department should be contacted in order to resolve the matter. - If the matter still remains unresolved then contact BRP at the address listed below:

-For countries within Europe, Turkey, the CIS and Russia please contact our European office:
+For countries within EEA, CIS or Turkey, except Scandinavian countries please contact our European office: